-By now it was all Iraq attack against Singapore defense and only brilliant keeping by Sunny and poor finishing by the Iraqis were keeping the scoreline respectable.
-The halftime whistle was certainly a welcome respite for the Singapore team.
+By now it was all Iraq attack against Singapore defence and only brilliant keeping by Hassan Sunny and poor finishing by the Iraqis was keeping the scoreline respectable.
+The half-time whistle was certainly a welcome respite for the Singapore team.

 Almost immediately after the break it was 5-1.
 Sloppy defending allowed Mustafa Karim to find space in the box and find the net despite being surrounded by Singapore defenders.